+PSY/BIO 303 PHYSIOLOGICAL PSYCHOLOGY

-PHYSIOLOGICAL PSYCHOLOGY PSY/BIO 303 Prerequisite: PSY 100 or PSY 110 or BIO 203L or consent of instructor.
+Prerequisite: PSY 110 or BIO 203L or consent of instructor.

 This lecture-laboratory course provides an overview of the physiological bases of behavior, cognition, motivation, emotion, learning and memory.
 Emphasis is placed on the mechanisms of brain and endocrine system functioning.